 Approximately half a mile along the valley you'll find the 19th-century cotton mill named Gibson Mill, which was one of the first powered mills built at the start of the Industrial Revolution.

 The mill re-opened in 2005 to exhibit more about the mill and its past life.

 In fact, Hardcastle Crags is one of the best wildlife spots in the Pennines for nature watching during the winter months.
-The BBC have even said locals refer to the area as “little Switzerland due to its Alpine style terrain”.
+The BBC has even said locals refer to the area as “little Switzerland due to its Alpine style terrain”.

-There are around 25 miles of walking trails also, one of which is highlighted on the National Trust site and is a good three mile walk and ideal for dogs to enjoy at a moderate pace.
+There are around 25 miles of walking trails also, one of which is highlighted on the National Trust site and is a good three-mile walk and ideal for dogs to enjoy at a moderate pace.
 Find out more about this highlighted walk here.

 If you're spending the day, you can take a picnic to enjoy sitting by the old weirs, or with local pubs in close proximity you'll be spoilt for choice.

 Approximately two miles north from Hebden Bridge, find out how to get to Hardcastle Crags with this useful map.